jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 # Privacy Statement

 **The English version of this document represents the official privacy statement.
-If there are conflicts with other translations the English version governs.
+Should a conflict arise between the English language version and any translation hereof, the English version shall prevail.
 This statement applies to the _current version_ of the Jamulus software.
-Earlier versions may have had different privacy  terms which are no longer supported.
+Earlier versions may have had different privacy terms which are no longer applicable.
 Users are encouraged to use the most current version of the Jamulus software.**

 ## Definition of Terms